 Register for AILA’s National Day of Action (NDA) on April 11, 2019, to meet with members of Congress and share how the administration’s immigration policy changes are harming American families, businesses, and communities.

 Have news you want to share with the AILA community?
-It might be a professional announcement, an award you’ve won, or news of a wedding or a new addition to your family.
-Send a 500- to 700-character blurb to AILA today.
-Then check back to this page to see updates from your fellow members.
+It could be a professional announcement, an award you’ve won, or news of a wedding or a new addition to your family.
+Send a 500–700-character blurb to AILA today, then check back to see updates from your fellow members on this page.

 Grow your removal defense practice in 2019 and add your name to a list of immigration attorneys to be circulated to detention facilities in your region.
 Sign up through AILALawyer today to expand your outreach to potential paying clients and increase access to counsel in the new year!

 AILA celebrates the 50th anniversary of the Immigration & Nationality Act with 15% off the 2015 edition of the INA.
 Enter INA50ANN during checkout on AILA Agora.
 This offer excludes previous/existing orders.
 Cannot be combined with other offers.
 Expires October 13, 2015.